THE DA’S OMISSIONS & UNTRUTHS 2018

 Pappas stated, "The trial prosecutors, Phyllis Broker and Jill Furman, were the model of professionalism at every stage of the proceedings.
 They hid nothing from the jury or the defense.”

 THE FACTS: Both Suffolk County Justice Carol Ball in 2015 and the Mass.
-Supreme Judicial Court in 2016 found prosecutorial misconduct in Sean Ellis's 1995 trial -- specifically, that Chief Prosecutor Phyllis Broker withheld from Ellis's trial lawyers the many police hotline tips and the infamous tip related by Boston Det.
+Supreme Judicial Court in 2016 found prosecutorial misconduct in Sean Ellis's 1995 trial -- specifically, that Chief Prosecutor Phyllis Broker withheld from Ellis's trial lawyers multiple, detailed police hotline tips and also the infamous tip related by Boston Det.
 George Foley about Boston officer Ray Armstead, Sr. (now deceased) killing Mulligan because of a “beef.”
 This withholding of discovery materials was a secondary reason the courts overturned Ellis's convictions.

 In the 2014-15 Ellis evidentiary hearings, prosecutors argued that these materials were turned over to the defense -- but they lost.
 Judge Ball found the prosecution’s arguments "unconvincing," citing sloppy paperwork riddled with duplication and omissions.
 Indeed, Phyllis Broker, testifying remotely by video, said she had "no specific memory" of particular documents in the Mulligan case and could only describe her "general practice" in handling discovery materials.